rcybulski1122012/frogger/README.md

 * Turtles do not submerge
 * Lack of animations
 * More frog homes
-* Different manne of counting score.
+* Different manner of counting score.

 ## Setup
 1. Clone the repository